sPoze/Treehouse/README.md

-Simple browser based drawing application written in JavaScript in a course on https://teamtreehouse.com.Simple browser based drawing application written in JavaScript in a course on https://teamtreehouse.com.
+Simple browser based drawing application written in JavaScript in a course on https://teamtreehouse.com.